haobinnan/shim-review/README.md

 - No.

 *******************************************************************************
-### Do you add a vendor-specific SBAT entry to the SBAT section in each binary that supports SBAT metadata ( grub2, fwupd, fwupdate, shim + all child shim binaries )?
+### Do you add a vendor-specific SBAT entry to the SBAT section in each binary that supports SBAT metadata ( GRUB2, fwupd, fwupdate, shim + all child shim binaries )?
 ### Please provide exact SBAT entries for all SBAT binaries you are booting or planning to boot directly through shim.
 ### Where your code is only slightly modified from an upstream vendor's, please also preserve their SBAT entries to simplify revocation.
+If you are using a downstream implementation of GRUB2 (e.g. from Fedora or Debian), please preserve the SBAT entry from those distributions and only append your own.
+More information on how SBAT works can be found [here](https://github.com/rhboot/shim/blob/main/SBAT.md).
 *******************************************************************************
 - SBAT for shim: